 Plus, with $5,000 in spending on a Stripe corporate card, cardholders can access $50,000 in free transactions on the platform.
 In addition, You can earn 2% back on spending in your top two categories, which are automatically calculated by the system.
 And, cashback is automatically credited to your monthly bill.

+So, not only can you eliminate the fees typically associated with credit cards, but you can actually earn money to put toward repayment.
 Cards are available as both virtual and physical cards.
 Upon acceptance, virtual cards are available instantly and physical cards will arrive within a few days.

-But, wait, there’s more: Stripe Issuing can enable you to originate your own credit cards to offer your customers.
+But, wait, there’s more—Stripe Issuing can enable you to originate your own credit cards to offer your customers.

 How Does Stripe Offer Such Low Rates on a Credit Card?